Putnam County License Hearing Guide

 CRITICAL DEADLINE: Request Hearing Within 15 Days

-You have a very limited time – just 15 days from the date of your DUI arrest – to request an Administrative License Revocation (ALR) hearing.
-This is a hard deadline, and missing it will result in the automatic suspension of your driver's license.
+Following a DUI arrest in Putnam County, you have only 15 days from the date of your arrest to request an Administrative License Revocation (ALR) hearing.
+This hearing allows you to contest the potential suspension of your driver's license.

 Automatic License Suspension